June 2026 · Data

 Try it free

-Start freeSources
+Start for freeSources

-- GOV.UK — Search for planning applications
+- GOV.UK: Search for planning applications

-- Planning Portal — the national application service
+- Planning Portal, the national application service

-- MHCLG — Planning application statistics
+- MHCLG: Planning application statistics